Space-time least-squares isogeometric method and efficient solver for parabolic problems: Preliminaries

 for $p=0$:

 for $p \geq 1$:

 where we adopt the convention $0/0=0$.
 We define the univariate spline space as

-where $h$ denotes the meshsize.
-The smoothness of the B-splines at the knots depends on the knot multiplicity (for more details on B-splines and their use in isogeometric analysis, see \cite{DeBoor2001} and \cite{Cottrell2009}).
+where $h$ denotes the mesh size, {i.e. $h:=\max_{i=1,\dots,m+p}\{|\xi_{i+1}-\xi_i| \}$. } The smoothness of the B-splines at the knots depends on the knot multiplicity (for more details on B-splines and their use in isogeometric analysis, see \cite{Cottrell2009} and \cite{DeBoor2001}).